r0kdu5t/mqtt_generic/README.md

 You must copy the config.h.sample file to config.h and edit your own variables for this to work.

+ONE_WIRE_BUS - Set to the Ardunio pin used for 1-Wire bus

-MQTT_SERVER - set this to the hostname or IP of your MQTT Broker
+MQTT_SERVER - Set this to the hostname or IP of your MQTT Broker

-TEMP_TOPIC set the topic you wish the temperature to be published to here
+TEMP_TOPIC - Set the topic you wish the temperature to be published to here

 CLIENT_ID - This can be anything but should be unique to this sketch - this will probably be changed in future